Straithe // B.Postnikoff

 To prepare for the Humanoid Application Challenge we made roller skis since large snowy hills in Seattle during May aren’t usually a thing, especially in a conference center.
 The roller skis worked well and we walked away with first place in the competition.

-This project was done with Chris Iverach-Brereton during my undergraduate degree.
-For more details of this project, please read Chris’s website.
+This project was done with Chris Iverach-Brereton during my undergraduate degree at the University of Manitoba.

 Outcomes

-(AWARD) First place in the IEEE International Conference on Robotics and Automation Humanoid Application Challenge.
+• AWARD: First place in the 2015 IEEE International Conference on Robotics and Automation Humanoid Application Challenge.

 Selected Media Coverage

-(ARTICLE) CBC News: “Canada’s cutest hockey-playing robot learns how to ski”.
+• ARTICLE: CBC News: “Canada’s cutest hockey-playing robot learns how to ski”.
+February, 2015.

 © Straithe // B.Postnikoff.